ome/omero-documentation/omero/sysadmins/in-place-import.rst

 each OMERO user can be given an OS account with access rights to the data storage as well as the managed repository.

+Also, there is still some data duplication when :model_doc:`pyramids <omero-pyramid/>` are generated.
+We are hoping to find a work-around for this in the future.

 For soft linking with :literal:`--transfer=ln_s` it has been noticed that some plate imports run rather more slowly than usual.
 Other operations may also be affected.
-In determining if or how to use in-place import at your high-content screening facility, we thus recommend time profiling with representative data, and alerting us to any significant disappointments.
+In determining if or how to use in-place import at your high-content screening facility, we thus recommend time profiling with representative data, and alerting us to any significant disappointments. **Additionally, do not use soft links when pointing to data inside the ManagedRepository.
+If the originals are deleted, the data will be lost.**

-Also, there is still some data duplication when :model_doc:`pyramids <omero-pyramid/>` are generated.
-We are hoping to find a work-around for this in the future.

-Do not use this procedure to create links on data inside the ManagedRepository.

 .. _safety_tips: